-If you're using Eclipse for developing IBM WebSphere DataPower artifacts (xslt, schemas, etc.) you can easily configure DPBuddy to automatically copy your artifacts to the target device and do various other chores.
-Since DPBuddy relies on Apache Ant, all you need to do is to define an Ant file with DPBuddy tasks and configure the Ant file as a builder for your project.
+If you’re using Eclipse for developing IBM WebSphere DataPower artifacts (xslt, schemas, etc.) you can easily configure DPBuddy to automatically copy your artifacts to the appliance and do various other chores.
+All you need to do is to define an Ant file with DPBuddy tasks and configure the Ant file as a builder for your project.

 If you're developing applications for WAS and you're new to it, this is what you need to know: